 All student vehicles should be registered in the high school office.
 Students must complete a Vehicle Registration Agreement if they wish to park in the CCA parking lot during the school day.
-Student drivers may not drive other students.
+Student drivers may not drive other students off-campus unless they are family members or parents have submitted written permission to the rhetoric school office.

-- 9.11.
-Parking and Driving on Campus - Student drivers should park in the church main parking lot area.
+9.11.
+Parking and Driving on Campus

+■ Student drivers should park in the church main parking lot area.